christopheradams/elixir_style_guide/README.md

 multiline pipelines into IEX might result in a syntax error as IEX will evaluate the first line without realizing that the next line has a pipeline.

-* Use _bare_ variables in the first part of a function chain
+* Use _bare_ variables in the first part of a function chain.

 ```elixir
 # THE WORST!